Hervar77/infinity-doc/mkdocs/index.md

 Welcome to the INFINITY.JS documentation.
 Here, we will provide you with an introduction of how to set up a development environment for your own INFINITY.JS project, give an overview of the key concepts of the runtime and provide a complete API reference with a description of the runtime's namepsaces, functions and constants.

+## Downloads

+You can find the INFINITY.JS releases on [GitHub](https://github.com/Hervar77/infinity-js/releases).

+## Bug reports

+Should you encounter bugs in the runtime, please report them in the [issue tracker](https://github.com/Hervar77/infinity-js/issues).

 ## Getting Started

 In the [Getting Started](getting-started/index.md) guide, we will describe how to set up the INFINITY.JS runtime, a basic project structure and an IDE with code completion and debugging support.
 We will also describe how to bundle your project with INFINITY.JS to create a complete release package of your project.